-- 2.2 Subject to any overriding legal obligation, officers must comply with the CPRs when commissioning and/or procuring Supplies, Services or Works, disposing of Assets and making decisions about these matters. - 2.3 Officers responsible for commissioning, procurement and disposal of Assets must in addition comply with other relevant parts of the Constitution, such as the Access to Information Procedure Rules and the Finance Procedure Rules, and with all applicable laws. - 2.4 Officers must ensure that any person or organisation acting on behalf of the Council within the scope of the CPRs also complies. - 2.5 Officers must take all legal, procurement, financial, technical and other advice that they need to ensure they comply with the law and the Council's rules and policies and that the procurement method and contract are fit for purpose. - 2.6 Officers must comply with measures put in place by the Council to prevent, identify and remedy conflicts of interest which arise during the conduct of procurement.
-In particular: - 2.7 Officers must comply with the Officers' Code of Conduct when conducting procurement - 2.8 Officers must comply with section 117 of the Local Government Act 1972 by declaring in writing any personal interest in a contract to the Section 151 Officer. - 2.9 Officers must not accept any gift or hospitality from any Candidate for any contract being procured by the Council and to do so is a disciplinary offence.
-Officers must inform the Director of Resources if offered a gift or hospitality during a tender process.
+- 2.4 Subject to any overriding legal obligation, officers and any third parties instructed by the Council, must comply with the CPRs when commissioning and/or procuring Supplies, Services or Works, disposing of Assets and making decisions about these matters. - 2.5 Officers who instruct third parties to procure Relevant Contracts must provide the third party with the Council's Code of Conduct for Employees and a copy of the CPRs. - 2.6 Officers and relevant third parties responsible for commissioning, procurement and disposal of Assets must in addition comply with other relevant parts of the Constitution, such as the

+Access to Information Procedure Rules and the Finance Procedure Rules, and with all applicable laws.

+- 2.7 Officers must take all legal, procurement, financial, technical and other advice that they need to ensure they comply with the law and the Council's rules and policies and that the procurement method and contract are fit for purpose. - 2.8 Officers must comply with measures put in place by the Council to prevent, identify and remedy conflicts of interest which arise during the conduct of procurement.
+In particular: - 2.9 Officers must comply with the Officers' Code of Conduct when conducting a procurement exercise. - 2.10 Officers must comply with section 117 of the Local Government Act 1972 by declaring in writing any personal interest in a Relevant Contract to the Section 151 Officer. - 2.11 Officers must not accept any gift or hospitality from any Candidate for any Relevant Contract being procured by the Council and to do so is a disciplinary offence.
+Officers must inform the Section 151 Officer if offered a gift or hospitality during a Tender Process.